-Learning how to make sourdough, I discovered, was the perfect bread for a temporary hermitage as each step along the process requires one to four hours, and while it is possible to retard the process at certain stages, you need about six to twelve hours in total at least.
+Learning how to make sourdough, I discovered, was the perfect bread for a temporary hermitage (or as we find ourselves in lockdowns across the globe , the perfect lockdown busy work) each step along the process requires one to four hours, and while it is possible to retard the process at certain stages, you need about six to twelve hours in total at least.

 Allow me to quote the well-known Game of Thrones meme, “one does not simply”… make sourdough.
 The most crucial first step is to create a seed culture – you want to produce a wild yeast starter that will be the foundation of your barm and sourdough starter.
 The commitment to this process is not unlike the type of preparation you undergo prior to a weekend spiritual retreat – a mental , emotional and physical deep dive with some isolation.